mahdaleni/TensorFlowJS-LinearRegression-Example/README.md

-# TensorFlowJS Linear Regression Example
+# TensorFlowJS Linear Regression and Polynominal Regression Examples
-An example of how to use TensorFlowJS's Low-level API to do Linear Regression
+Examples of how to use TensorFlowJS's Low-level API to do Linear Regression and Polynomial Regression

 ### Installing and Running